USB Attacks

 USB attack tool impersonating as a legitimate power bank pen

-The Shortcomings of Contemporary Defense Mechanisms
+The Shortcomings of Contemporary Cybersecurity

-A automatic measure, adopted by many organizations, is the blanket disabling of all USB ports.
+A automatic security measure, adopted by many organizations, is the blanket disabling of all USB ports.
 Yet, this strategy is fraught with weaknesses:

 Ubiquity of USB-C